fahad19/firenze/README.md

 ---

-firenze.js is a adapter-based object relational mapper targetting node.js, io.js and the browser.
+firenze.js is a adapter-based object relational mapper written in ES6 targetting node.js, io.js and the browser.

 #### Key features

-* Written in ES6
 * Works in both node/io.js and the browser
 * Adapter based structure to plug in any database/store
 * Highly extensible with Behavior pattern